Estadio Campeón del Siglo: José Pedro Damiani stand

 A two-tiered stand, destinated to families (thus the Familiar stand), it is a standing stand for the moment, although club president Juan Pedro Damiani has repeatedly stated it would be modified into an all-seater stand by September 2016.
 As of June 4, 2016, open boxes were made available for season-ticket holders.
 Because of this, pricings are moderate with focus on families.

 The stand is named after deceased president and father of actual president Juan Pedro Damiani, whose management abilities saved the club from economical crisis and brought another Quinquenio to the club.
 Peñarol does own another field named after him, popularly known as Las Acacias.

 Transport

 The stadium is located approximately 16.6 kilometres (10.3 miles) northeast from the centre of Montevideo.

 It is accessible by car from routes 102 and 8, with parking lots are available in the stadium premises, plus future parking lots have started construction.
 Lateral streets are dirt-based, although their surfacing has started.

-Bus lines 103, 316, DM1 y D8 serve the stadium from Montevideo, while 703 704 724 757 serve the stadium from Costa de Oro, with their respective bus stops located 507 and 473 meters from the venue.
+Bus lines 103, 316, DM1 y D8 serve the stadium from Montevideo, while 703 704 724 757 serve the stadium from Costa de Oro, meanwhile lines 7A 10A 14A 14AB 14AR 701 706 724 serve the stadium from Pando and northwest (line 757 also covers Las Piedras in the northeast), with their respective bus stops located 507 and 473 meters from the venue.
 A bus terminal is pending construction in order to shorten loading times and alleviate traffic congestion.